Vulkan4D/v4d_project/README.md

 * Build games for 64-bit Windows and Linux platforms
 * Developed from the ground up for optimal use of the Vulkan API and ray tracing
+* Specialized for completely dynamic or procedural worlds with user-created content
 * Completely Modular and supports Modding at its core

 V4D games will have three modes of rendering :